-My clear 20/20 vision is that by the year 2020, all 8 year old Australian children will have easy access
+My vision is that one day all 8 year old Australian children will have easy access

 to the principles and life-skills contained within the A for Attitude book.

 As a former nurse, I understand that 'Prevention is certainly better than cure', and ask people who are

 in the position to make a difference, to consider the impact – both now and in years to come –

 of teaching our children that their outcomes in life are determined by their choices...

 I want to let children everywhere know that they don’t have to be 'victims' in life.
 How they think – what they say and do –

 how they react to opportunities and challenges, and what they choose to focus on – are all within in their control.